ekg/ACAD18/README.md

 For these small graphs, the difference it not that big, but for more involved cases, these layouts can be much easier to read.

+A better solution for larger graphs is [Bandage](http://rrwick.github.io/Bandage/), which is designed for visualizing assembly graphs.
+It can't display path information, but it can scale to multi-megabase graphs with ease.
+Adjust the `--nodewidth` parameter if your display is blank.

+        vg view tiny.ref.vg >x.gfa
+        Bandage image x.gfa x.gfa.png --nodewidth 100

 ### Mapping reads to a graph
 Ok, let's step up to a slightly bigger example.